counterfeited/ACEBOT/README.md

 - Go to `config.json`
 - Add your API key to the "api_key" field
 - Add your **Forum**'s URL to the "url" field and add `?api` at the end of your URL (ex. https://i.imgur.com/Luo3deZ.png)
+- `CTRL + Shift + S` in an editor and replace all "example.com" links

+# Command Requests
+- I will make any command so long as it's reasonable for free, just open a issue and I'll get you an ETA on when it will be added
+-
 # Server
 https://discord.gg/ZhVbQE9Tp2